Memorial Stadium: The Sixth Decade, 1973-82

 Tom Osborne was becoming known during this time for his trick plays, but the most notable ones seemed to happen away from Memorial Stadium: the Bummeroosky fake punt for a pivotal score by John O’Leary at Missouri and the Fumbleroosky touchdown carry by guard Randy Schleusener at Oklahoma.
 Fans in Memorial Stadium finally got one to remember when the Sooners visited in 1982.
 This time it was the Bounceroosky — a backward pass off the AstroTurf from Turner Gill to Irving Fryar, followed by a deep throw downfield from Fryar to tight end Mitch Krenk.
 The 37-yard gain set up Nebraska’s second touchdown in a 28-24 win.

 Two former Nebraska assistants proved nettlesome for Osborne during his first decade at the helm.
 Carl Selmer won just five games in his two seasons as head coach at Miami, but highly ranked Husker teams needed second-half comebacks to beat Selmer’s Hurricanes when they visited Lincoln in 1975 and ’76.
 A far greater thorn in Osborne’s side was Warren Powers, who registered an upset win in 1977 with Washington State and followed that up with a devastating repeat in 1978 with Missouri.
-From 1979 into the ’80s, Nebraska sweated out more close calls against Powers’ Tigers.
+From 1979 into the ’80s, Nebraska sweated out a few other close calls against Powers’ Tigers.